 5. Pot of Gold Game

 This is a fun interactive game for St. Patrick’s Day.
 Use brightly colored paper to label four corners of the room each as a different color of the rainbow (red, yellow, green, and violet.)
-Show a picture of a pot of gold with rainbow colors on it and explain that Irish fairy tales include stories of leprechauns guarding a pot of gold at the end of the rainbow.
+Show a picture of a pot of gold with rainbow colors on it and explain that Irish fairy tales include stories of make-believe leprechauns guarding a pot of gold at the end of the rainbow.
 (If you happen to be lacking a picture of gold and rainbows, just click the picture below to download and print this one.)

 Tell the kids you will be the leprechaun guarding the gold and they have to try to stay away from the part of the rainbow you are guarding.
 Turn the pot of gold picture so the children can’t see and discretely point at one of the rainbow colors.
 Count to ten out loud (or play worship music) while each child chooses a corner and then reveal which color you chose ahead of time.
 All children standing in the corner that corresponds to that color are caught by the leprechaun and must sit down.
 Continue playing until most children have been eliminated then congratulate the winners and play again!
 (This game is also called “4 Corners” but now it has an Irish twist!)